John Owen (Formula One)

 John Owen (born 11 May 1973) is a British Formula One engineer.
-He is currently the chief designer at the Mercedes AMG Petronas Motorsport Formula One team.
+He was the chief designer at the Mercedes AMG Petronas Motorsport Formula One team.

 Career

 Owen started his career in motorsport in Brackley in 2001, working as an aerodynamicist for chassis manufacturer Reynard Motorsport.
 A year later, he moved to Hinwil, Switzerland, to work for the Sauber team.
 In 2004, he was promoted to a senior aerodynamicist for the Swiss outfit.
 Three years later, he returned to Brackley as principal aerodynamicist for Honda.
 In 2010 he was promoted to Chief Designer for the Mercedes works team.
-He currently leads the engineering team at Mercedes.
+He led the engineering team at Mercedes until February 2026.
 Owen was integral to the creation of DAS (Dual-axis steering).